juniorgasparotto/GraphExpression/README.md

 ## Readers of members

-Readers of class members `IMemberReader` and its main objective is to read the members of an instance and return to the expression.
+The readers of members "inherit from the `IMemberReader` class.
+Its main purpose is to read the members of an instance and return to the expression.

 ```csharp
 public interface IMemberReader